 Each observation of Gaia must be tagged with the reading of the Gaia clock.
-As mentioned before, the rubidium free-running clock on board Gaia spacecraft is producing time tags that are called Onboard Time (OBT).
+The rubidium free-running clock on board Gaia spacecraft produces time tags that are called Onboard Time (OBT).
 The OBT is a technical time which reflects all the imperfections of the used clock on board.
-OBT is a purely technical time with no a prior relation to any other time scales.
+OBT is a purely technical time with no apriori relation to any other time scales.

 Timing requirements for Gaia mission consist of two parts.
 As usual in the discipline of time, we should distinguish between stability and accuracy of timing information.
-Some of the digital hardware components on board of Gaia like the charged-coupled device (CCD) cameras must be driven by some frequency standard.
+Some of the digital hardware components on board of Gaia, like the charged-coupled device (CCD) cameras, must be driven by some frequency standard.